 "Ah," I bumbled for a moment before speaking out and giving them a bow.
 "My name is Cyrus Kairos, your majesties!"

 "Cyrus is a lovely name," The queen mused aloud.
-But, the tone she had used ushered forth a memory that caused me to shudder.
+But, the tone she used ushered forth a memory that caused me to shudder.
+No.

 'Cyrus is a lovely name.'

 I clutched my dress shirt just over my heart and tensed up.
-No, no, no…now was not the time to get lost in those memories.
-I swallowed hard and forced myself back to an upright posture.
-When I glanced towards my Mentor, his blue eyes were studying me like a hawk.
+I couldn't afford to get lost in those memories.
+Swallowing hard, I forced myself back to an upright posture.
+When I glanced toward my mentor, his blue eyes were studying me like a hawk.
 Had I offended him by stating my full name?

 The king's attendant, Chad, arrived just then to hand Revelin a rather expensive-looking robe that he immediately pulled on and fastened.
 The dark blues embroidered onto the cloth played off his eyes rather well.
-As handsome as my Mentor was without clothes, some articles of clothing suited him.
+As handsome as my mentor was without clothes, some articles of clothing really suited him.

 "Then, the two of us will be off to watch over my god kids," Revelin announced.